The Ultimate Guide to Frontend Monitoring

-Frontend monitoring is a group of techniques for measuring application layer performance, accessibility, uptime, and error tracking and can also be used in web analytics.
+Frontend monitoring is a group of techniques for measuring your web app performance, accessibility, uptime, and error tracking and can also be used in web analytics.
 In other words, these methods monitor a software application’s frontend, the layer through which a user interacts with the system’s backend.

 In this article, you’ll learn about the different aspects of frontend monitoring and related tools that you can use in your own software applications.
 This guide is suited for developers who want to implement frontend monitoring tools in their applications.